 Winter is well underway in many places in Japan.
 Autumn has yet reached its best here in Tokyo.
 It is considerably warm and green in most of places in Tokyo.
 Autumn foliage has yet appeared.
 Tokyo is considered warmer compare to many other places in Japan.
 It takes time for all leaves to change colour.

-This huge placid park was mine entire morning.
+This huge placid park was mine the entire morning.
 I could hear nothing but my own footsteps and the chirping birds.
-A life in Tokyo could be as tranquil as this morning in the Park.
+A life in Tokyo could be as tranquil as this morning in the Park was a blessing.

 The leaves of Shinjuku Gyoen’s most famous trees started changing colour.
 It would take few more days to see these entire leaves turn its colour before finally falling on the ground.
 Lucky star shined on me as bright as the sun.
 Taking pictures of autumn foliage could not be better than today.